 The ownership is generally ascertained by looking to the legal title.
 Various arguments can be put forward by the partner not on the legal title to claim rights on the property, but it will be difficult to claim 100% of the rights and the onus of proof is on the claimant.

 Sound arguments are the monetary contribution made towards any mortgage or significant improvements to the property.
 Proof of the said contributions must be shown to ensure any claim on the property.
 Payment of bills, food, holidays etc. is not sufficient to justify a claim.

 If a cohabitee acts to his/her detriment by placing reliance on a verbal agreement that they will have a claim on any property, then this is an argument that the courts will consider.
 However, be prepared for a stressful court case and the risk of losing and then having to pay the other side’s legal costs.

 The above does not apply to married couples.
 No contribution can justify a claim in a marriage situation.

-As a cohabiting couple, you are not seen as next of kin in the case of one partner’s death and therefore you do not inherit automatically.
+As a cohabitation agreement couple, you are not seen as next of kin in the case of one partner’s death and therefore you do not inherit automatically.
 Therefore, it is wise to make a Will to make provision for your loved one.

 If you have any comments or queries please do email us at the email address below.